scoskey/m502/notes.md

 * Theorem.
 ZL is equivalent to AC.
 * Assuming ZL we can construct choice functions by considering the partial set of partial choice functions partially ordered by extension.
 A maximal partial choice function will be a choice function.
 * These are the highlights.

+### 11. Cardinal arithmetic

+* We have defined arithmetic for ordinals and explored some of its properties.
+* Assuming AC, we can define an arithmetic of cardinals as well.
+We use context and hinting to distinguish between ordinal and cardinal arithmetic!
+  * kappa + lambda = \|kappa + lambda\| as ordinals
+  * kappa x lambda = \|kappa x lambda\| as ordinals
+  * kappa^lambda^ = \| Fun(lambda, kappa) \|
+* Unlike ordinal + and x, the cardinal + and x are not very exciting.
+This is because we have seen that ordinal arithmetic does not increase cardinality.
+* Thoerem. kappa + lambda and kappa x lambda have their usual meaning for finite cardinals.
+If one of the two is infinite, then kappa + lambda and kappa x lambda are both equal to max(kappa,lambda).
+* Proof.
+For the statement about finite cardinals, we can simply use induction.
+Next suppose $\kappa\leq\lambda$ and $\lambda$ is infinite.
+Then $\lambda\leq\kappa+\lambda\leq\lambda\cdot\lambda$ which is in bijection with $\lambda$.
+Similarly $\lambda\leq\kappa\times\lambda\leq\lambda\times\lambda$ which is in bijection with $\lambda$.
+By CSB, in both cases we get $\lambda$.
+* However cardinal exponentiation is new.
+The notation comes from finite cardinals where k^l^ has the same cardinality as Fun(l,k).
+We simply extend this to cardinals.
+* What is the value of 2^kappa^?
+Cantor's diagonalization theorem tells us that it is at least kappa+.
+In principle it could be equal to kappa+.
+* Continuum hypothesis CH: 2^omega^ = aleph1.
+* Generalized continuum hypothesis GCH: 2^kappa^=kappa+ for all cardinals kappa.
+* CH is really a statement about analysis.
+CH says there is no set of real numbers that uncountable but also not in bijection with all real numbers.
+* Both CH and GCH have important consequences.
+However it is known that neither statement can be proved using the axioms of ZFC.
+Conversely it is known that both statements are consistent with the axioms of ZFC.
+* More generally, set theorists consider the cardinal function kappa $\mapsto$ 2^kappa^.
+It is called the "continuum function".
+It turns out the continuum functon can essentially be anything you want it to be, except for a few basic rules.
+* For example it is clear that the continuum function has to be properly progressive ($\kappa\leq2^\kappa$) and increasing ($\kappa\leq\lambda\implies2^\kappa\leq2^\lambda$).
+* To explain the additional rules, we need to look at cofinality.
+* To motivate cofinality, consider the comparison of aleph1 versus aleph\_omega.
+On the one hand, clearly aleph\_omega is much larger.
+But on the other hand, no countable sequence can ever converge to aleph1, while there is a countable sequence that can converge to aleph\_omega.
+Thus there is another notion of size at work.
+* Def.
+If kappa is a cardinal (or really any ordinal) then cofinality of kappa cf(kappa) is the least ordinal alpha such that there exists an injective unbounded function f from alpha to kappa.
+* Example: cf(aleph1) = aleph1
+* Example: cf(aleph\_omega) = aleph0
+* Def. kappa is called regular if cf(kappa)=kappa, and singular if cf(kappa)&lt;kappa.
+* Fact. cf(kappa) is always a cardinal, and fact it is a regular cardinal (or in other words cf(cf(kappa))=cf(kappa).)
+* Theorem.
+Successor cardinals are regular, that is, cf(kappa+)=kappa+.
+* Proof.
+This is just a restatement of the fact that the union of kappa many sets of size kappa has size kappa.
+Indeed, if cf(kappa+)$\leq$kappa, then there would be an unbounded function f:kappa to kappa+.
+Thus kappa+ would be the union over all alpha&lt;kappa of f(alpha).
+This implies kappa+ has cardinality at most kappa, a contradiction.
+* Limit cardinals are usually singular, but they do not have to be.
+We can say simply that if lambda is a limit then cf(aleph\_lambda)=cf(lambda).
+* Konig's Cofinality Lemma. cf(kappa^lambda^)&gt;lambda.
+* Before giving the proof, we remark that this is a non-obvious limitation on what the continuum function can be.
+For example while we could have 2^omega^ equalling aleph\_n for any n, we cannot have 2^omega^=aleph\_omega!
+* Proof.
+To simplify the proof, we will prove the simpler statement that cf(2^kappa^)&gt;kappa.
+So assume towards a contradiction that cf(2^kappa^)$\leq$kappa.
+Then there is an unbounded sequence beta\_alpha in 2^kappa^ of length kappa or less.
+* We will repeat the Cantor diagonalization idea.
+There are only 2^kappa^ many functions from kappa to 2^kappa^.
+Thus we can enumerate them f\_xi for xi&lt;2^kappa^.
+We will now diagonalizes against this list to find a function d not in the list.
+To do so let d(alpha) disagree with f\_xi(alpha) for all xi&lt;beta\_alpha (we have more items available than items to avoid).
+* Then d disagrees with every f\_xi somewhere, completing the contradiction and the proof.

 ## Part II: Model theory